May 2020 Propeller

 Organized by: BF Graham

-Posted by tmswift about 3 years ago.
+Posted by tmswift over 3 years ago.

 Friends Annual Mary Pitcairn Keating Lecture: The Redemptive Power of Architecture

 In Fall 2018, Sir David Adjaye was selected to lead the process of designing a new home for the Princeton University Art Museum.
 As that work continues, join Sir David in a heavily illustrated and timely conversation with Museum Director James Steward about the power of architecture—its capacities to offer solace, to convey grace, to shape place, and even to improve the world.
 Participants will have the opportunity to put forward questions at the conclusion of the conversation.